 But the above may not help those low-income elderlies who currently still fall short of having enough CPF savings to meet the Basic Retirement Sum at 55.
 Their wages were generally lower in the past so the amounts set aside via the CPF were correspondingly less.
 These older members also had a shorter runway to benefit from the 1% extra interest on the first $60,000 of balances, introduced in 2008, and the Workfare Income Supplement Scheme introduced in 2007 which tops up the CPF accounts of lower-income members.
 Their low balances may only give them a payout of say $200 per month.

 This is where the recently announced Silver Support Scheme comes in.
 It is meant to help this group of people when they turn 65 and also people in similar situations in the future.
 With an average payment of $200 per person added to their own CPF payouts and perhaps, some giving by their children, they may still be able to retire today.

 And if all these still don’t help, we have one more card: Since most Singaporeans own our homes, we can still monetize our homes to supplement our retirement income.

 Over the years, our CPF has helped us own our own homes, fund the premiums of medical expense insurance through our Medisave and accumulate a sum to buy the annuity (CPF LIFE) that we need.
-I think the latest budget announcements further complete the picture, helping the lower income households and even those that may have low balances.
+I think the latest budget announcements further complete the picture, helping the lower-income households and even those that may have low balances.
 I am therefore convinced that we can at least have a basic retirement.
-For those who are able, we should buy a better medical expense insurance to afford us better medical care.
-We can invest beyond CPF to give us additional income for above basic lifestyle.
+For those who are able, we should buy better medical expense insurance to afford us better medical care.
+We can invest beyond CPF to give us additional income for the above basic lifestyle.